Jitahidi/Customer_Training/material_table/README.md

 # Federal Training Request Form Project (Frontend)

+Deployed Frontend code can be found at this link: (https://request-form.herokuapp.com)

 Backend code for the project can be found at this link: (https://github.com/Jitahidi/training-form-backend).

 ## Objective